-Push the "SCAN" button until you hear a beep.
-"SCAN" will appear on the display and the player will scan the first track of the next disc.
-To stop scanning, push this button again.
+Push and hold "∧" or "∨" side of the "SCAN" button until you hear a beep.
+"SCAN" will appear on the display and the player will scan the first track on the next disc.
+To stop scanning, push "∧" or "∨" side of this button again.
 If the player has scanned all the discs, it will stop scanning.